cosmicjs/appointment-scheduler/AppointmentSchedulerBlog.md

     }

   	handleDelete(selectedRows) {
-        //send a post request to CosmicJS's api to get rid of unwanted appointments }
+        //send a post request to Cosmic JS's api to get rid of unwanted appointments }

   	checkDisableDate(date) {